Vintharas/js13k-spaceshooter/README.md

   - show speed indicator?
   - tinker with the max speed
   - enabling pressing back to diminish forward speed (less strong than forward but same amount of energy)
-  - iteratively generate map boundaries
+  - iteratively generate map boundaries!!!!
+CORE to gameplay
 - asteroids generation
   - [*] come from random location at random speed
   - [*] different size